G-Research/alerta-contrib/plugins/jira/README.md

 Creates a task in Jira and adds the Jira Task attribute in alarm.
 The created attribute is a link to the Jira task and opens in a new tab.

+The integration works in 2 ways:
+Automated mode (i.e. a Jira issue is raised automatically from an incoming Alerta alert based on certain matching alert field criteria)
+Manual mode (i.e. a Jira issue is raised for a given Alerta alert when a NetOps operator clicks on a "Create Jira" button and selects a Jira Project on the alert details part of the UI)
+In both the above cases, on successful creation of a Jira issue, the "Jira" alert field will contain a link to the new Jira issue:

 Installation
 ------------